centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs.md

 >>>>> **Web Hosting Automation Made Easy**

 WHMCS (Web Host Manager Complete Solution) is an all-in-one domain provisioning, client management, billing/invoicing, and client support solution for any business selling through a website.
 WHMCS has become the World Leader in this market.
-By coupling WHMCS with one of CentralNic Brand's Registrar Module - namely HEXONET, RRPproxy, internet.bs and TPP WholeSale, anyone can start reselling hundreds of profitable domain name extensions (TLDs) quickly and in ease.
+By coupling WHMCS with one of CentralNic Brand's Registrar Module - namely HEXONET, CentralNic Reseller, internet.bs and TPP WholeSale, anyone can start reselling hundreds of profitable domain name extensions (TLDs) quickly and in ease.

 WHMCS allows to send high quality professional looking invoices to customers with its billing functionality.
 This functionality is no obstacle when it comes to deal with different currencies and tax support.
 It combines a lot other great features such as automated reminders for unpaid invoices, setting up late fees rules, supporting several payment gateways and many more.